AverageHoarder/mkvpropr/README.md

 ### auto_set_flags
 This tries to automatically set forced, hearing impaired and commentary flags based on the track name when you skip a track via `-` as input.<br>
 For example a track with "Commentary by Director Ridley Scott" as track name is too specific to create an input for. "enc" for "Commentary English" for example would mean losing information.<br>

 If that track lacks a commentary flag and you want it set, auto_set_flags comes into play.<br>
 When enabled, this track will get the commentary flag if the chosen regex matches the track name.<br>
 You can edit the regex if you for example also want tracks containing "Interview" to get a commentary flag.<br>
-Note: If you skip an entire group via `s`, no changes are made.
+**Note:** If you skip an entire group via `s`, no changes are made.

 ### add_sub_format
-This enables appending the subtitle format to the track name in braces.
-Useful when you have multiple identical subtitles with different formats. srt, pgs + vob of plain English for example.<br>
+This enables appending the subtitle format to the track name in braces which is useful when you have multiple identical subtitles with different formats. srt, pgs + vob of plain English for example.<br>
 Without it, you'd end up with 3 tracks called "English".
 With it, you'd get "English (SRT)", "English (PGS)" and "English (VOB)" as track titles.<br>
-Note: For consistency reasons, it will append the format even to tracks that are skipped by using "-" as input.
+**Note:** For consistency reasons, it will append the format even to tracks that are skipped by using `-` as input.

 ### sub_codec_replacements
 Depends on [add_sub_format](https://github.com/AverageHoarder/mkvpropr?tab=readme-ov-file#add_sub_format).<br>